 When at LinkedIn, she came up with the idea for the LinkedIn Students App and presented it to the CEO.

 She explained her vision of how LinkedIn could not only help students find a job after college but also assist them in pursuing the right career based on their skills and goals.
 Lin says, “I am grateful that I was able to present my ideas [and] thrilled that the CEO saw the value in my proposal.”

 In November 2015, Lin and her LinkedIn team piloted the LinkedIn Students App for undergraduate students at San Jose State University.
-As part of the pilot, they conducted a formal research study where they asked students to use the app everyday and provide feedback on the its usability, features and expectations.
+As part of the pilot, they conducted a formal research study where they asked students to use the app everyday and provide feedback on its usability, features, and expectations.
 In February 2016, they used the feedback to redesign the app and presented this new product iteration to students at the University of Central Florida.
-“Our team traveled to UCF and assisted students in crafting their LinkedIn profile, taking a professional headshot and showing them the LinkedIn Students app,” explains Lin.
+“Our team traveled to UCF and assisted students in crafting their LinkedIn profile, taking a professional headshot, and showing them the LinkedIn Students app,” explains Lin.